-These Low FODMAP Keto Air Fryer Mozzarella Sticks are a delicious, kid-friendly low FODMAP appetizer, snack, or side dish you need at your next game day, super bowl, or holiday party!
+These Low FODMAP Air Fryer Mozzarella Sticks are a delicious, kid-friendly low FODMAP appetizer, snack, or side dish you need at your next game day, super bowl, or holiday party!

-Savory and crisp on the outside with ooey gooey mozzarella cheese in the middle, these low FODMAP mozzarella sticks are even more appetizing when dipped in my easy homemade recipe of Low FODMAP Pizza Sauce!
+Savory and crisp on the outside with ooey gooey mozzarella cheese in the middle, these homemade mozzarella sticks are even more appetizing when dipped in my easy homemade recipe of Low FODMAP Pizza Sauce!
 Conveniently prepared in advance and frozen until you're ready to serve, these low FODMAP mozzarella sticks are also Keto, low carb, gluten-free, and grain-free.

 Please note: although low FODMAP, this mozzarella sticks recipe is high in fat, which can be an additional symptom trigger for some people with IBS.